Finnish Tatars: Religious formation

 The first registered Tatar and at the same time the first Islamic formation in Finland was founded in 1915.
-It was called "Helsingin musulmaanien hyväntekeväisyysseura" ("The Charity Club of Helsinki Moslem's").
+It was called "Helsingin musulmaanien hyväntekeväisyysseura" ("Helsinki Moslems' Charity Club").
 During that time, terms like Moslem and Mohammedan were used, rather than Muslim or Islamic.
-An actual congregation they founded in 1925, after the Finnish laws had approved of given practices in 1922.
+An actual congregation was founded in 1925, after Finnish legal approval of given practices was granted in 1922.
 Finland therefore became the first western country that gave Muslims official recognition.
-The congregation was at first named "Suomen muhamettilainen seurakunta" ("The Finnish Mohammedan Congregation") and later, from 1963 forwards, The Finnish-Islamic Congregation.
-They didn't get the right to wed their community members until 1932 however, because the authorities believed that it would lead to polygamy, even though it was not practiced among the Tatars.
+The congregation was at first named "Suomen muhamettilainen seurakunta" (the "Finnish Mohammedan Congregation") and later, from 1963 forwards, the Finnish-Islamic Congregation.
+They didn't get the right to wed their community members until 1932, however, because authorities believed that it would lead to polygamy, even though it was not practiced among the Tatars.

-Elsewhere in Finland there were also religious formations, such as The Tampere Islamic Congregation, founded in 1942.
-During the same year, a wooden mosque was built in Järvenpää by the community members.
+Religious formations were also founded elsewhere in Finland, such as the Tampere Islamic Congregation, founded in 1942.
+During the same year, a wooden mosque was built in Järvenpää by members of the community.

-The first pilgrimage to Mecca done by the community happened in the 1920s.
+The community undertook its first pilgrimage to Mecca in the 1920s.